-There are currently three federally assisted multi-family rental complexes in Commerce with affordability covenants including: 55 units at the Rosewood Park Senior Apartments, 24 units at TELACU Gardens and 76 units at TELACU Manor.
+According to the California Housing Preservation Commission, three projects with 82 units (Commerce Family Homes, Commerce Senior Center, and Commerce Watcher St. Homes) are considered at risk of conversion to market rate housing 55 units at the Rosewood Park Senior Apartments, 24 units at TELACU Gardens and 76 units at TELACU Manor.
 Commerce's assisted units are all at risk based on the expiration of restrictions for low income use through various financing sources or expiration of Section 8 rental assistance, contracts.
 However, while the units described in Table 2-30 may meet the definition of at risk of conversion as described in Government Code Section 65583, the risk of conversion for two of these complexes is low because they are owned by The East Los Angeles Community Union (TELACU), whose mission as a nonprofit organization is to provide affordable housing for seniors.
 The Needs Assessment looked at preservation and replacement options for the at-risk units, including transfer of ownership, replacement and rental assistance.
 In the unlikely event that the City receives notice of a potential conversion of the federally assisted units, the Housing Division will contact the owners to pursue preservation of these units as affordable housing.